Skip to content

 )

-# Access the value through the base property
+# Access through generic property

 print(obs.effective) # "2023-12-25T10:30:00Z"

-obs.effectiveDate = "2023-12-25" # This will clear effectiveDateTime
+obs.effectiveDate = "2023-12-25"

 print(obs.effective) # "2023-12-25"